 - Difficulty finding replacement parts: Older or discontinued models can be expensive or impossible to repair.

 If you notice one or more of these signs, it’s wise to assess whether replacement is the best option.
+Also, be aware of potential wine cellar mold issues that can arise from system failures.

 Maintenance vs. Replacement: How to Decide